cr1901/rcg_docker/README.md

 saved; the rust/cargo part of the build is quick enough.

 After running `prepare.sh`, cd to `/work/rustc_codegen_gcc`, and then run `./test.sh --release`.
-We should get to the part where `rg` runs and then bomb w/ `command not found`.